algobulls/algobulls_help_site/docs/member/Books/fundbook.md

 ---
 The fund book includes the following fields:

-* `Time Stamp` - This includes the date and time of the transaction made
+* `Time Stamp` - This includes the date and time of the transaction made.
-* `Category` -  This includes the nature/category of the transaction that has taken place
+* `Category` -  This includes the nature/category of the transaction that has taken place.
 * `Description` - A detailed description of the transaction which includes service charge details, package charge details and other charges for the trades placed.
-* `Debit`: This column displays the amount debited from your AlgoBulls account
+* `Debit` - This column displays the amount debited from your AlgoBulls account.
-* `Credit`: This column displays the amount credited into your AlgoBulls
+* `Credit` - This column displays the amount credited into your AlgoBulls.
-* `Net`: A sum total of the amount debited and credited into your account.
+* `Net` - A sum total of the amount debited and credited into your account.
 This includes the balance in your AlgoBulls wallet.

 [ ![Fundbook](imgs/fb5.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/fb5.png)